Flumserberg

 Flumserberg is a resort area in the Swiss Alps, located in the canton of St. Gallen.
 It is composed of several villages at elevations between 1,160 and 1,344 m above sea level.

+Description

-The resort sits on a terrace overlooking the Walensee, above Flums in the Sarganserland region.
+The resort sits on a terrace overlooking the Walensee and the Churfirsten range, above Flums in the Sarganserland region.
 Flumserberg mainly belongs to the municipality of Flums, with a small part belonging to the municipality of Quarten.
 The three main villages composing the resort of Flumserberg are: Tannenbodenalp (1344 m), Flumserberg (1275 m) and Tannenheim (1160 m).

-The Churfirsten can be seen from Flumserberg.
+The resort features skiing areas during winter and several hiking and biking trails and a summer toboggan (Floomzer) during summer.